GoodnewsPerfect/HNGx-stage5/documentation/Documentation.md

     ```
     Laravel Chrome Extension API is now up and running on {127.0.0.1:8000} which is the base url!

-### API Endpoints

-### Request and Response Formats
-The API uses JSON for both requests and responses.
-The following table describes the JSON format for the requests and responses:

 ### Sample Usage

 ## Uploading a new video (201 Created)